The-going/evlproject/content/overview/_index.md

 which went through a significant overhaul to make it SMP-scalable, easier to grasp and maintain too.
 However, both still share the same principles when it comes to the dual kernel technique.
-As Xenomai 3 is gradually adopting [Dovetail]({{< relref "dovetail/_index.md" >}}) which the EVL project has developed, the latter merges with the Xenomai project as the Xenomai 4 effort.
+The Xenomai project is adopting EVL's [Dovetail]({{< relref "dovetail/_index.md" >}}) pipeline interface for its upcoming 3.2 release.
+In the same move, EVL becomes the Xenomai 4 project.
 {{% /notice %}}

 {{% mixedgrid src="/images/overview-design.png" %}}